 What is the average interest rate for savings accounts?

-The average savings account rate is a benchmark for the overall interest rate environment.
-But it’s not a rate that you should settle for.
+The average savings account rate is a benchmark for the overall interest-rate environment, but it’s not a rate you should settle for.

-Rather, you should aim for a high-yield savings account that has an annual percentage yield (APY) many times the national average.
-It’s easy to find a high-yield savings account that offers a competitive yield with no minimum balance requirement or a low one.
+Rather, aim for an annual percentage yield (APY) many times the national average, such as those offered by high-yield savings accounts.
+It’s easy to find a high-yield savings account that offers a competitive return with a no or low minimum balance requirement.

 National average savings account interest rate